-Indian Institute of Technology Indore has developed a cutting-edge technology to strengthen the cybersecurity of hardware IP (Intellectual Property) designs.

-This innovation is particularly useful for hardware used in multimedia, medical devices, machine learning and digital signal processing applications.
-The research conducted led by Prof Anirban Sengupta along with translational research fellow Aditya Anshul has been published in the prestigious journal Nature Scientific Reports under the title "Bio-mimicking DNA Fingerprint Profiling for HLS Watermarking to Counter Hardware IP Piracy."
+A team at the Indian Institute of Technology Indore, led by Professor Anirban Sengupta along with Translational Research Fellow Aditya Anshul, has developed a cutting-edge technology to strengthen the cybersecurity of hardware IP (Intellectual Property) designs.
+This innovation is particularly useful for hardware used in multimedia, medical devices, machine learning, and digital signal processing applications.
+The research has been published in the prestigious journal Nature Scientific Reports under the title "Biomimicking DNA Fingerprint Profiling for HLS Watermarking to Counter Hardware IP Piracy."

-Hardware IP piracy and false ownership claims have become major concerns due to the involvement of multiple players in the global design chain, including IP vendors. system-on-chip integrators, and manufacturing units.
+Hardware IP piracy and false ownership claims have become major concerns due to the involvement of multiple players in the global design chain, including IP vendors, systemon-chip integrators, and manufacturing units.
 There is a growing risk that someone within this chain might illegally copy or falsely claim ownership of IP designs.
 Often, these stolen designs may even contain harmful logic that escapes quality checks, posing risks to the original creators and end users.